 Two Standing Committees are also authorized in the Bylaws: Executive and Nominating.
 The Executive Committee primarily acts for the Board between Board meetings.
-The Nominating Committee primarily is concerned with the election of new Directors in May, a procedure that commences with the selection of the Committee by the Board in January, the posting of the nominees together with biographical resumes in March and April, the selection of a Head Teller and the mailing of ballots and proxies to the Membership in April, and the Annual Meeting of the Members, usually in May.
-A detailed time table is on file.
-A Nominating Committee for Officers is chosen by the Board in April to recommend a slate of new Officers to be elected by the new Board after the Annual Meeting.
+The Nominating Committee primarily is concerned with the election of new Directors, a procedure that commences with the selection of the Committee by the Board in January or any date hereafter, the selection of a Head Teller and the mailing of ballots and proxies to the Membership, and the Annual Meeting of the Members.
+A Nominating Committee for Officers is chosen by the Board to recommend a slate of new Officers to be elected by the new Board after the Annual Meeting.